Part Exchange of your House – How it Works

 - A good alternative to part exchange

-Your property will serve as part payment for a new build.
-The difference with this kind of scheme is that a property developer takes the place of an estate agent.
+Your property will serve as part payment for a new build house.
+The main difference with this kind of scheme is that a property developer takes the place of an estate agent.

 You will be dealing with the development company that puts up the new build houses instead, to make your sale.
 This way of selling will help you avoid having to repair a property chain and means you will own a brand-new property.

-One of the reasons some sellers like part exchange schemes is that the sale of their property is guaranteed.
+One of the reasons some sellers like part exchange homes schemes is that the sale of their property is guaranteed.
 Anyone who has been stuck in a property chain that hasn’t moved for months will know the misery this can cause.
 Under these circumstances a part exchange house scheme could be just the answer.